Practical information for EU students

 Step 1) How to get to Wageningen Campus?

-To make it easy for yourself prepare your route to Wageningen Campus.
-Below here you can find all information.
+Make it easy for yourself by preparing your route to the Wageningen Campus in advance.
+You can find all the information you need below.

 Arrival and Transport:

-• Arrival: Most non-EU international students arrive at Schiphol Airport, Amsterdam.
+• Arrival: Most international students arrive at Schiphol Airport, Amsterdam.

 • Buy a ticket: Purchase a prepaid or disposable OV-chipkaart from the yellow machines (only pay by card) or ticket offices (cash and card possible) at Schiphol Plaza.

-Remember to check in and out at the ticket readers before and after your journey to validate your ticket.
+Remember to validate your ticket by checking in and out at the ticket readers before and after your journey.

 Additional Resources: